 - Your new employer.
 Many PT clinics and hospitals offer structured mentorship programs to new hires who are fresh out of grad school.
 With this option, you’ll get paid as you learn.
 Some programs offer less pay in exchange for mentorship.
 Weigh the options to decide if this is worth it.
 If the salary your employer offers during your mentorship is quite low, be sure to ask if a raise will be feasible upon completion of the program.
 Otherwise, you might be stuck at that low rate long-term.

 - Clinical rotations with good reviews from your peers.
-Clinics with well-structured rotation programs are likely to offer strong mentorship programs as well.
+Clinics with well-structured rotation programs are likely to offer strong mentorship opportunities as well.

 - Professional organizations.
 The American Physical Therapy Association (APTA) offers programs that pair less experienced PTs with seasoned PT mentors.
 These mentoring relationships may be remote and therefore less hands-on than working with a professor, colleague, or through your new employer; however, you’ll be part of a well-established program dedicated to advancing the profession.